Reasoning that Travels: Dissecting How Chain-of-Thought Transfers Across Models

 - In force-answer mode, explicit answer availability is crucial for transfer.

-- Receiver competence plays a significant role in MMLU-Pro benchmark.
+- Receiver competence plays a significant role in benchmark.

 - Partial CoTs improve performance in free-generation mode across benchmarks.